-The world of school safety has significantly changed since the April 20, 2019 Columbine school shooting.
-School resource officers and campus safety officers continue to place increased focus on improving emergency protocols and procedures, quickly identifying threats and red flags, and working with local municipalities and law enforcement to create thoroughly vetted school emergency plans.
+The world of school safety has significantly changed since the April 20, 1999 Columbine school shooting.
+School resource officers and campus safety officers continue to place increased focus on threat prevention and anti-bullying (“If You See Something, Say Something”), improving emergency protocols and procedures, quickly identifying threats and red flags, and working with local municipalities and law enforcement to create thoroughly vetted school emergency plans.
 Emergency management technology is leading the way in providing the interoperability needed for the execution of an emergency management plan and the ultimate safety of students and faculty.

 Learn How EMMA Works for School and Campus